pientist/soccercpd/README.md

 Lastly, we visualize our results as animations using Tableau 2020.4.
 The full-version video is available in https://www.youtube.com/watch?v=F-tvG1-MLps with the description in Appendix C of the paper.<br>

 ## References
-- Bialkowski, A., Lucey, P., Carr, P., Yue, Y., Sridharan, S., and Matthews, I. (2014).
-Large-scale analysis of soccer matches using spatiotemporal tracking data.
-In IEEE International Conference on Data Mining.
+- A. Bialkowski, P. Lucey, P. Carr, Y. Yue, S. Sridharan and I. Matthews, Large-Scale Analysis of Soccer Matches Using Spatiotemporal Tracking Data, IEEE International Conference on Data Mining, 2014, DOI: https://doi.org/10.1109/ICDM.2014.133.
-- Song, H. and Chen, H. (2020).
-Asymptotic distribution-free change-point detection for data with repeated observations.
+- H. Song and H. Chen, Asymptotic distribution-free changepoint detection for data with repeated observations, Biometrika, 2021, asab048, DOI: https://doi.org/10.1093/biomet/asab048.